C L R James died on 31 May 1989, at the age of 88.

 At least James looked to the workers and oppressed groups.
 How he went from those ideas to become the secretary of Dr Eric Williams's ruling party in Trinidad is something of a mystery to me.
 He fell out with Eric Williams and was put under arrest and deported.

 Jamwes P Cannon, who had persuaded C L R James to go to the United States and help the Trotskyist movement in the vital work of organising black workers there, said of James after his departure from the ranks of the Socialist Workers Party USA:

 "The Johnsonites were personal cultist followers of Johnson as a Messiah.. ['Johnson' was the name James used inside the SWP]

 "A cult requires unthinking fools for the rank and file.
 But that is not all.
 In order for a cu;lt to exist, it is not enough for a leader to have personal followers - every leader has personal influence more or less - but a cult leader has to be a cultist himself".

 These are harsh words, but they are probably fair, and better than the prevalent uncritical sentimentalising of James.
 James broke with Trotskyism not for something better but to pursue an erratic, meandering course which, taken all in all, was worse than the post-Trotsky Trotskyism he criticised before his departure in 1951.
 He remained broadly in our camp, but he leaves us little to build on for the future.

-The latter-day public cult of James in Britain was a strange thing to see.
-Amidst all the lavish journalistic praise, James must sometimes have taken offence, or at least paused to consider if some of it was concerned less with his undeniable status as a very capable human being with important achievements to his credit, than with a cult of him as a token black intellectual.
+The latter-day public cult of James in Britain was a strange thing.
+Amidst all the lavish journalistic praise, James must sometimes have taken offence, or at least paused to consider if some of it was concerned less with his undeniable status as a very capable human being with important achievements to his credit, than with a cult of him as a token black revolutionary.